vivekthumar/typescript-product-demo/README.md

 - Clone this repo.
 - rename .env.example to .env and update value in this file.
+- Please install mysql
+- Project is running on ORM so tables are automatic initialize.
 - execute command `npm i`
 - Run application `npm start`
 - Production build `npm run build`